Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Installation

-- Download the main repo and navigate to required TEST_SUITE.
-The Github repo for all these TEST_SUITES is [here](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK){target="_blank"}.
+- Download the main repo and navigate to required test framework.
+The Github repo for all these TEST frameworkS is [here](https://github.com/Python-Test-Engineer/PYTHON-TEST-FRAMEWORK){target="_blank"}.
-- Follow install instructions in README.md file of test suite.
+- Follow install instructions in README.md file of test framework.

 ## YouTube Videos